pelkeycj/MIDI-Music/resources/README.txt

 TIER 2:
   CHANGES MADE:
-    ADDED: PlayingState enum that include PRACTICE and PERFORMANCE states SIMPLE CONTROLLER: Added new key handler that toggles PRACTICE and PERFORMANCE modes in the views and changes the what that mouse presses are handled
+    ADDED: PlayingState enum that include PRACTICE and PERFORMANCE states SIMPLE CONTROLLER: Added new key handler for "p" that toggles PRACTICE and PERFORMANCE modes in the views and changes the what that mouse presses are handled.
+      - added method to check if all views are ready to continue
+      - modified the mouse strategy such that when in practice mode, it "activates" notes rather than adding them
     VIEWS: All views now have a way to set the playing state, set a certain pitch to be "activated", and a method to check if the view is ready to advance
+      - GUI VIEW
+        - modifies visual presentation (puts it one step before the audio view)
+        - implemented additions to the IView interface
+        - modified rules in setCurrentBeat to deactivate when necessary
+      -  PIANO PANEL
+        - added "active" state to the keys with a separate color for "good presses" and "bad presses"
+        - added activateKey(...) and deactivateKey(...) that modified the key that represents a given pitch

 =======================================THE 3RD MOVEMENT=============================================